dtransposed/dtransposed.github.io/_posts/2021-04-05-Mixed-Martial-Maths.md

 title: "Mixed Martial Maths - Simple Reasoning Tools For Complex Phenomena"
 author: "Damian Bogunowicz"
 categories: blog
-tags: [mathematics, reasoning, engineering,approximation]
+tags: [mathematics, reasoning, engineering, approximation]
-image: mmm.jpg
-mathjax: true
+excerpt: "The goal of this article is to present several reasoning tools, which will allow you to answer <em>Fermi questions</em>, harness complexity and make you less wrong on the daily basis."
 ---
 Recently I have been interested in obtaining a very particular skill.
 I have seen this ability demonstrated by many excellent individuals - not in only in the tech world, but also in finance or consulting industry.
 I am talking here about the art of <em>back-of-the-napkin</em> (or <em>back-of-the-envelope</em>) calculation, also known as <em>guesstimation</em> or <em>order-of-magnitude analysis</em>.

 In your professional and private life you may be often presented with difficult question, where the insight is much more important than the precision of the final answer.
 For example: